Home Equity Access Scheme

 You also need to have property in Australia you can offer as security for the loan.
 You cannot be bankrupt or subject to a personal insolvency agreement.Back to top

 What you can use as security

-You can offer real estate which you and/or your partner own in Australia as security.
+You can offer real estate you and/or your partner own in Australia as security.
 This includes the home you live in.
 If your property is owned with someone who is not your partner, jointly or as tenants in common, we may not accept the property as security for the loan.

 We register a debt against the property.
 You will need to pay for the cost for this.
 You can choose to either pay this amount up front or add it to the total loan amount.

 How much you can receive each fortnight

 Your combined loan and pension payment each fortnight can be up to 150% of your maximum pension rate.

 If your pension changes, your loan payments will automatically adjust.
 This makes sure it doesn’t go over the 150% of your pension rate, or the payment rate you choose.

 If you don’t receive a pension you can access up to the maximum amount of the HEAS as a loan payment.

 You can receive loan payments until your total loan balance reaches your maximum loan amount.
 This includes interest and costs.
 We continue to apply interest to the outstanding balance until you repay the loan in full.